denvergeeks/discourse-topic-hover-cards/README.md

 user_preference_field_name = disable_topic_hover_cards
 ```

 The field key on your site must match the value configured in the theme setting.
+Set this to the custom user field key you want to use, such as disable_topic_hover_cards.
+Note: On some sites, Discourse may expose the field as user_field_X based on the site-specific field ID, and this component will try to resolve that automatically for admins.

 ## Mobile behavior